 Given that this is a recurring recommendation over the last two years, MRC recommends that the SRC identify 1-2 specific items, that are within the purview of MRC and the SRC, to work on with this recommendation.
 As such, MRC needs more information to assess our ability to support this recommendation.
 MRC assumes that this portion of the recommendation, “Include the principles of diversity, equity, and inclusion lens in this work, and work with MRC to ensure the robustness of this effort,” is a given with all recommendations, and suggests the SRC assess the best way to incorporate the DEIA element across recommendations.

+The Business and Employment Opportunity recognizes the efforts that MRC has made within the Disability Employment Project (DEP) framework, and the limitations the MRC has as but one member of a multi-Departmental working group.
+MRC created a 1-page tool to be used by anyone interested in exploring careers within the Commonwealth, called “How to create a MassCareers Profile”.
+It offers a link and several steps to create an identity within the MassCareers site.
+The committee believes that while this is an essential element for people with disabilities to learn about job opportunities, that people with disabilities remain unlikely to know about the opportunities posted on MassCareers and what parameters apply for pursuing a job interest discovered there.
+The committee recommends that MRC offer specific recommendations to the DEP designed to promote awareness of the MassCareers opportunities, such as notification of the CILs, Rehabilitation Vendors, and sharing information with organizations like Work Without Limits and the Association for People in Supported Employment.

 Recommendation FY23-5 (formerly FY22-3 & FY21-2): Increase availability and accessibility of SRC materials online and develop a robust communications, marketing, and branding strategy for SRC.
 Make materials available to SRC for review related to accessibility to all including from a DEI lens.